Nadihat/subliminally/README.md

 2. Precreates the .files and subliminals/audios directories
 3. Makes the image argument optional (as it's unnecessary now)
-4. Unversions the dependencies to fix bitrot as well as adds an experimental babble_maker.py, that uses pydub and may be very effective, perhaps even more so than this project.
+4. Unversions the dependencies to fix bitrot
+5. Restricts the librosa import to `get_duration`, which is the only part it actually needs, accelerating startup as well as adds an experimental babble_maker.py, that uses pydub and may be very effective, perhaps even more so than this project.

 <img src="https://github.com/marihere/subliminally/blob/main/images/banner.png">